 The [numbers] and sketch map they refer to, is only in the book.

-- Then, in 30 metres, opposite Ridgeways House, turn right along an earth path, your direction 260°, with a fieldgate and kissing gate visible ahead.
-Once through the kissing gate frame, keep straight down an enclosed footpath.
+- Then, in 30 metres, opposite Ridgeways House, turn right along an earth, car-wide path, your direction 260°, with a metal fieldgate and wooden kissing gate visible ahead.
+Once through the wooden kissing gate frame, keep ahead on an enclosed footpath, steadily downhill.
 In 450 metres, you cross a stile (to the left of a metal fieldgate) to go down a car wide shingle track between (former) farm buildings to the main road, the A287.

-- In 100 metres at a T-junction, turn right on the B2131 and in 30 metres there is a sign on the other side of the road saying Marley Combe Road, with a Marley Combe National Trust sign to its left.
-Go between these two signs, steeply up some steps then a footpath, your direction 250°, into the woods.
+- In 100 metres at a T-junction with the B2131, turn right on this road and in 30 metres there is a sign on the other side of the road saying Marley Combe Road, with a Marley Combe National Trust sign usually to its left (sign missing November 2018).
+Go between these two signs, steeply up some earthen steps then a footpath, your direction 250°, into the woods.

 - [!]
 Please pay careful attention as the fork in the next paragraph may prove hard to find (if you cannot find it, just keep heading vaguely south, as all such paths take you towards Fernhurst).

 - After a level stretch of about 250 metres, the path, having started to go downhill, makes a sharp bend to the left and descends, more steeply.
 15 metres down this hill from the bend leave the main path, to [!] turn right down a little path that continues in your previous direction.
 The path goes between a wooden red top post on your left and a prominent beech tree on your right and has an earthbank on its right-hand side, your direction 130°.15 metres down this little path, turn right through a wooden swing gate, to continue in more or less your previous direction (160°), to go more steeply, uphill.